occ366/akamai/README.md

 ## modules dependencies

-__must be installed in your system
+__Must be installed in your system

 - requests
 - re